path1380/Project_Grp_2/README.txt

 Points to be noted:

--> The 'Makefile' file is used to test the different features of the code.
+-> The 'Makefile_test' file is used to test the different features of the code.
 We have 4 .PHONY commands:
 (a) make compile -f <Makefile_name> : This command compiles the code.
 (b) make build -f <Makefile_name> : This command builds the code.
 (c) make run -f <Makefile_name> : This command runs the code.